SkyeVault/Main/AWS-Security-Labs/cloudtrail-guardduty-lab.md

 *Note: I captured screenshots during this lab to verify that everything worked as expected.
 However, I have not published these screenshots in the repository for privacy reasons.*

+# Lab Completion Summary

+Today, I successfully completed the following AWS labs:

+- **AWS KMS Key Lab:**
+  Created a Customer Managed Key, updated the key policy to allow CloudTrail to use the key, and enabled automatic key rotation.

+- **AWS CloudTrail Lab:**
+  Configured a multi-region CloudTrail trail, verified that logs were being delivered to the designated S3 bucket, and resolved any encryption permission issues.

+- **AWS GuardDuty Lab:**
+  Enabled GuardDuty, reviewed its dashboard to verify active threat detection, and ensured the service was properly integrated with CloudTrail.

+These exercises have helped solidify my understanding of AWS security best practices related to key management, logging, and threat detection.
+I look forward to tackling more labs and expanding my AWS security skills in future sessions.